chris-straka/ruby-and-rails-snippets/README.md

 ## Ruby and Rails Snippets for Visual Studio Code

-Very similar to [Vense's rails extension](https://marketplace.visualstudio.com/items?itemName=Vense.rails-snippets) but with my own twists and added snippets :smile:
+Very similar to [Vense's rails extension](https://marketplace.visualstudio.com/items?itemName=Vense.rails-snippets) and [Peng Lv's snippets](https://marketplace.visualstudio.com/items?itemName=rebornix.Ruby) but with my own twists and added snippets :smile:

-I plan to modify and extend this snippets pack as time goes on
+I plan to modify, extend and add more to this over time.

 ##### Supported file extensions